 Writing bug reports is necessary for preventing misunderstandings and the wasted effort resulting from it.
 By giving a complete narrative of the problem, we can create a good bug report.
 A comprehensive bug report lays the foundation for everyone involved and allows them to understand the larger, cohesive context and act in an ideal manner.

 PFLB has served over 500 companies across all domains, from finance and healthcare to retail and technology since its inception.
-Being one of the pioneering software testing services in the industry, we have implemented the accepted set of quality standards across all different projects and industries.
+Being one of the pioneering performance testing service in the industry, we have implemented the accepted set of quality standards across all different projects and industries.

 Testers at PFLBs are qualified to write detailed bug reports and communicate underlying issues in applications effectively.
 Our adherence to the Software Quality Assurance standard has helped us to deliver not only the best-performing solution but also products that fulfill all industry quality requirements.